 Richard Parkin Appointed 1 July 2019.

-Prior to Fidelity, Richard held senior product development roles at UBS Global Asset Management and was a pension consultant with what is now Willis Towers Watson.
 He is a well-known industry figure having chaired the Association of British Insurers’ Retirement Working Group and led a working group on retirement for the Investment Association.

 Nicky Morgan Appointed 1 September 2020.